As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Run this statement by an old-fashioned conventional farmer or ag extension agent, and they’re likely to tell you it’s analogous to voodoo or that it doesn’t apply to high-yield staple food crop production.

-The interpretation that seems to still be pervasive in conventional ag science is that soil is a sterile, inert substance that requires increasing quantities of annual fertilizer and pesticide applications in order to grow a food plant.
-And the only metric of import is yield: how much edible plant material can be extracted from a piece of dirt, while socializing the costs of the negative externalities.
+The interpretation that seems to still be pervasive in conventional ag is that soil is a sterile, inert substance that requires increasing quantities of annual fertilizer and pesticide applications in order to grow a food plant.
+And the only metric of import is yield: how much edible plant material can be extracted from a piece of dirt, while socializing the true costs of the negative externalities.

 This approach is comparable to viewing systemic human health as measurable only by an individual’s muscle mass.
-Under this paradigm, the person who takes anabolic steroids is the one who is deemed “healthiest” by the people who created the test.
+Under this paradigm, the person who takes anabolic steroids is the one who is deemed “healthiest” or “best” by the people who created the test.

 Just as the person taking steroids will surely encounter long-term health problems, so too are our soils increasingly experiencing systemic problems due to the continued belief in this paradigm.